Worklytics/psoxy/docs/guides/psoxy-test-tool.md

 `my-test-file.csv` will appear as `my-test-file-{timestamp}.csv` in both the input and output buckets.
 This is done to avoid conflicts with files that may already exist in the buckets.

+By default, the sanitized file will be deleted from the output bucket after the comparison test (original file vs. sanitized one).
+Run `node cli-file-upload.js -h` to see all the available options (keep sanitized file in the output bucket, save it to disk, etc).

 [AWS]: https://aws.amazon.com
 [GCP]: https://cloud.google.com/
 [Node.js]: https://nodejs.org/en/